High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Nystr om discretizations for the solution of modified Helmholz BIE

-\emph {Double layer formulation.} We note that the BIE formulation~\eqref{eq:DLT} is restricted to closed boundaries $\Gamma$ only.
+We note that the BIE formulation~\eqref{eq:DLT} is restricted to closed boundaries $\Gamma$ only.
 An alternative formulation that is applicable to both closed and open boundaries can be derived if we seek the solution of~\eqref{Nmann} in the form of a double layer potential

 Then the enforcement of Neumann boundary conditions results in the following BIE

 where the operator $N(k):H^{1/2}(\Gamma)\to H^{-1/2}(\Gamma)$ is a BIO which has to be understood in the sense of Hadamard finite parts when $\Gamma$ is a closed curve